butcherman/Tech_Bench/README.md

 ## Installing Tech Bench

-Tech Bench is built to be installed on a dedicated Linux server.
+Tech Bench is built to be installed on a dedicated web server.
 For installation instructions, visit https://tech-bench.readthedocs.io/en/latest/installer/install.html and select the option that fits your environment best.

 ## Copyright © 2016-2020 Ron Butcher